sklprogs/LanguageTricks/README.md

 ## complement \| supplement

--   **Supplement** would refer to extra/additional information.
-    **Complement** refers to an item that completes or goes well with another item.
+- **Supplement** would refer to extra/additional information. **Complement** refers to an item that completes or goes well with another item.

--   A **complement** usually makes the word that it goes with complete or perfect.
-A **supplement**, however, only helps that word.
+- A ***complement*** usually makes the word that it goes with complete or perfect.
+A ***supplement***, however, only helps that word.
 It is purely supplementary.

-Generally, a **complement** is always the response to incompleteness that provides the required essential part.
-For example: *Soul is the complement for a human body to become a human being* (without soul the body is not human being).
+Generally, a **complement** is always the response to incompleteness that provides the required essential part:

+> *Soul is the complement for a human body to become a human being* (without soul the body is not human being).

--   A **supplement** is always the response to extra needs or demand.
+- A **supplement** is always the response to extra needs or demand:

-    For example: *Spare Tyre is the supplement for any vehicle* (without the spare tyre it's possible to go anywhere but it's essential to have one)
+  > *Spare Tyre is the supplement for any vehicle* (without the spare tyre it’s
+    possible to go anywhere but it’s essential to have one).

 [*Source*](https://english.stackexchange.com/questions/26129/complement-or-supplement)